mahavir0/iGo---SOEN-6461-SDM/README.md

 # iGo

-Requirement analysis for Ticket Vending Machine

-iGo TVM is a self-service system used in public transportation across canada.
+iGo is a self-service TVM system utilised on public transportation in Canada.

-Goal: To generate the required artifacts related to the given problem domain.

-It also includes:
-  - Generating user story and use case models - UML Diagrams.
-  - Effective Use of collaboration pattern and social software such as github wiki, slack, etc..
+The objective is to produce the necessary artefacts for the specified problem area.

 ## Team Composition